 2735 Auburn Ave, Dacula, GA 30019

 Receive $50 off per class for multiple class registrations and for additional registrants from the same organization.
+In addition, if you are a Gwinnett Coalition for Health and Human Services partner, or GNLI alumni, we will match $50 additional off your total registration.
 To register at discounted rates, please call Jean-Patrick Guichard at 678-916-3001.

 Thank you to our sponsors, Primerica and Nordson, and partner Gwinnett Coalition for Health & Human Services for hosting the series.